chef-boneyard/chefconf18-google-workshop/chef-gcp/getting_started/README.md

 ## Step 4: Create (or modify an existing) recipe for your deployment

-Ok, go ahead and edit the `one_machine.rb` and `one_machine_delete.rb` with your settings and move them to your cookbook (created in the previous step):
+Ok, go ahead and copy `one_machine.rb` and `one_machine_delete.rb` to your cookbook (created in the previous step):

-    vi one_machine.rb
-    vi one_machine_delete.rb
-    mv one_machine.rb ~/.chef/cookbooks/chef-gcp-workshop/recipes
+    cp one_machine.rb ~/.chef/cookbooks/chef-gcp-workshop/recipes
-    mv one_machine_delete.rb ~/.chef/cookbooks/chef-gcp-workshop/recipes
+    cp one_machine_delete.rb ~/.chef/cookbooks/chef-gcp-workshop/recipes

 ## Step 5: Apply the recipe and spin up your machine